 Pagina 56

-All knew , all the children knew , that little Leila was dying .
+... knew , all the children knew , that little Leila was dying .
 What happened to Lipa at the hospital at Razhan no one ever knew , but ten days after she was admitted Leila died at St. Roman .
-She died in the night , and although it ...
+She died in the night , and although it was ...

-All knew , all the children knew , that little Leila was dying .
+... knew , all the children knew , that little Leila was dying .
 What happened to Lipa at the hospital at Razhan no one ever knew , but ten days after she was admitted Leila died at St. Roman .
-She died in the night , and although it ...
+She died in the night , and although it was ...

 Pagina 63